Have you ever heard that stress might be getting in the way of seeing the results you want?

-cortisol causes blood sugar dysregulation
+stress hormones cause blood sugar dysregulation

 Under stress, cortisol triggers the body to release energy quickly from cells.
 Your quick energy source is carbohydrate, which is normally stored in the liver and muscle cells as glucose.
 In the presence of cortisol, the blood floods with glucose and your blood sugar levels rise.

-This means when you’re stressed, glucose is dumped into the blood and insulin is not available to shuttle it back into cells.
+This means when you’re stressed, glucose is dumped into the blood and insulin is not available to shuttle it back into the cells.
 As a result, you experience elevated blood sugar levels for prolonged periods of time.
 This environment makes it difficult to access fat for fuel which would normally lead to fat loss.

 Your body is smart!
 It knows that celery and carrots won’t cut it for quick energy.
 You’ll crave easily digested and rapidly absorbed fuel – think candy, cookies, sweet beverages, cereal.